rustenburgJ/IASC-2P02/blog.md

   computer         |  people
   technical        |  humanities

-I will use two types of academic analysis, the first is a traditional examination of the article by critically examining its arguments  and checking its suggestions or conclusions.
+I use two types of academic analysis, the first is a traditional examination of the article by critically examining its arguments  and checking its suggestions or conclusions.
 The second is by using a DH tool, [Voyant](http://voyant-tools.org/), to analyze the article and study statistics about it and my other two supporting articles Peggy MacIntosh's "_White Privilege: Unpacking the Invisible Knapsack"_ and Thomas Rommel's "_A Companion to Digital Humanities"_.
-I will also use my experience and coursework from Computer Science and Mathematics to discuss UNIX.
+I also use my coursework and programming experience from Computer Science and Mathematics to discuss UNIX.

 ###  Traditional Analysis of Texts